MatteoBasili/chandy-lamport-project/README.md

    ```
    $ go run ./src/main/node_app.go <node net index> <application port> net_config.json
    ```
-   To simplify, there is a bash script that takes care of launching all the processes on the network.
-You can do this by running the following command from the folder where the project is located
+   To simplify, there is a bash script that takes care of launching all the processes on the network.<br>
-   (if necessary, first change the permissions to run the file: `chmod +x run-processes.sh`):
+   You can do this by running the following command from the folder where the project is located (if necessary, first change the permissions to run the file: `chmod +x run-processes.sh`):

    ```
    $ ./run-processes.sh